giruu/Host-Up-Alert/README.md

-**SMS Automation Script**
+**Mobile Messaging API**

-This script automates the process of sending SMS messages using the Way2SMS service.
-It gathers user input for credentials and the message recipient, logs in to Way2SMS to obtain an authentication token, constructs a message with the system's hostname, sends the message to the specified recipient, and provides feedback on the delivery status.
+This script automates the process of sending SMS messages using the Way2SMS API service.
+It gathers user input for credentials and the message recipient, logs in to Way2SMS to obtain an authentication token, manipulates the token so that server can accept it, constructs a message with the system's hostname, sends the message to the specified recipient, and provides feedback on the delivery status.

 **Prerequisites**
 * Bash (Bourne Again SHell)